Lecturer in Violin, Viola, and Speech & Drama

-Hilda was a core member of the team who designed the Batchelor of Arts degree in Theatre and Drama studies at CIT CSM, and, along with Viola and Violin, she now lectures in Physical Theatre (Theatre Lab), specialising in the work of Jacques Lecoq, and psychophysical work of Phillip Zarrilli and Eugenio Barba, she also lectures in Drama Performance Preparation, Musical Theatre and Community Theatre, involving collaborations with such steadfast Theatre companies as Graffiti Theatre Company, and the Cork Community Art Link.
-Her Continuing Professional Development studies have taken her to the Jacques Lecoq School of Physical Theatre, Paris, which continues to greatly inspire her work.
+Hilda was a core member of the team who designed the BA (Hons) in Theatre and Drama Studies at MTU Cork School of Music and, along with viola and violin, she now lectures in physical theatre (Theatre Lab), specialising in the work of Jacques Lecoq, and psychophysical work of Phillip Zarrilli and Eugenio Barba.
+She also lectures in drama performance preparation, musical theatre and community theatre, involving collaborations with such steadfast theatre companies as Graffiti Theatre Company and the Cork Community Art Link.
+Her continuing professional development studies have taken her to the Jacques Lecoq School of Physical Theatre, Paris, which continues to greatly inspire her work.